CinthiaNagahama/SpaceInvader_Clone/README.md

  Clone of the game Space Invaders made following a tutorial but I don't remember the tutorial creator

- It was a nice practice
+ It was a nice, funny, messy practice